LisaHackett97/fun-space-quiz/README.md

 - Result: Modal opens, displays as expected and buttons function as expected.
 User can click anywhere outside the modal and it will close.

 ##### Feature: Contact button
-- Expected: user clicks, and is brought to the contact form.
+- Expected: User clicks, and is brought to the contact form.
 Button should be located on top right of screen
 - Testing: Click button and view form.
 Button was drifting to the centre on smaller screens.
 Adjusted padding with media query.
-- Result: works as expected
+- Result: Works as expected

 #### Game-Page